Some of the most unforgettable "Friends" moments took place during the sitcom's many Thanksgiving-themed episodes.

-Brad Pitt made a memorable appearance in Season 8 as a former high school classmate who once co-founded an “I hate Rachel” club with Ross.
+Brad Pitt made a memorable appearance in season eight as a former high school classmate who once co-founded an “I hate Rachel” club with Ross.
 The episode aired in 2001, just one year after Pitt wed Jennifer Aniston.

 “Brad was terrific," Klarik recalled.
 "He was really insecure and really nervous about doing comedy in front of an audience.
 And then that night, he was magic.
 He was just so funny and dry, and the chemistry between him and Jennifer — on camera — was great.”

 "That was one of those things where, you can do that story if it’s not Brad, but it was so much better," added Crane.

 And who could forget when Chandler spent dinner trapped in a box to make amends for kissing Joey’s girlfriend in season four?

 "'We were looking for some big visual comedic way for Chandler to apologize; it was his penance," Crane explained.
 "And we wanted something that was big and comedic and visual, 'cause so much of the show was talking.
 So, he could apologize and apologize, but we wanted a bigger statement.”

 The final "Thanksgiving" episode saw Monica and Chandler bickering with the other four pals until they get a call with happy news from the adoption agency they've been working with.

 "It’s a lot of comedy and then it ends really emotionally," said Crane.
 "And that’s one of my favorite things about the show.”